 9. You realize how much you love your current life

 There are a thousand things I love about northern Wisconsin, yet being back in the Midwest for two weeks also helped me realize anew how much I love where I am today.

 Not everyone gets the joy and privilege of pastoring an incredible church.
 Few get to experience the crazy beauty of southern California on a daily basis.
-I only know a handful of folks who job share with their spouse like I do, sharing the ins and outs of life in a way few couples can.
+I only know a handful of folks who job share with their spouse like I do, experiencing all the ins and outs of daily vocational life in a way few couples can.